cortex-lab/phy/docs/troubleshooting.md

 Look at existing [GitHub issues](https://github.com/cortex-lab/phy/issues) to see if someone else had the same problem.
 If not, feel free to open a new issue by giving a descriptive title and a comprehensive description of the problem, including screenshots if needed.

+## Use the `--debug` option

+When calling the phy GUI from the command-line interface, append the `--debug` option to the command to get more complete error messages, e.g. `phy template-gui params.py --debug`

+Please copy and paste the full console output to the GitHub issue if requested.

 ## Sending your dataset to the main developer

 In some cases, the [main phy developer](https://cyrille.rossant.net/) will ask you to send him your dataset in order to identify and fix the problem.
 You should compress the whole folder, **excluding**: